PubInv/tetrobot/README.md

 # gluss

+You probably want to visit the [public website](http://pubinv.github.io/gluss) first.

 ## Update as of Feb 16th

 Today a major milestone was acheived!
 My open-source [PCB board](https://oshpark.com/shared_projects/5xxBXrSD) available at OSH Park supported simultaneous motion of 6 actuators (at low speed).